How to not let an injury stop you from exercising

 1: Firstly, always consult with your doctor before exercising if you have an injury.
 Explain the nature of fitness that you do and see if you are able to perform those exercises.

-2: If you’re able to do most exercises, then do what you can, take it slow and listen to your body in terms of when you need to back off from.
+2: If you’re able to do most exercises, then do what you can.
+Take it slow and listen to your body in terms of when you need to back off.
 Depending on the injury you can either sit an exercise and moderate the exercises.
-If you need any help with a suggestion to an adaption, then please use the Ask Austin Live section on the website.
+If you need any help with a suggestion to an adaption.
+Then please use the Ask Austin Live section on the website.

 3: If you have an injury when you start exercising then be aware that it can sometimes help to work up that area or the muscles around it.
-Again consult with your doctor first – he or she will usually give you a better understanding how best to recover from an injury – but once given the green light start out slow!
-Don’t over train the area, give it time and be patient with yourself and the body area.
+Again consult with your doctor first.
+He or she will usually give you a better understanding of how best to recover from an injury.
+But once given the green light start out slow!
+Don’t overtrain the area, give it time and be patient with yourself and the body area.
 By putting too much pressure on to the sore area you might end up damaging it, but if you give it time, it might end up becoming stronger than before.